 Where do baboons live?

-Baboons are found in surprisingly varied habitats and are extremely adaptable.
-They generally prefer semiarid habitats, like savannas, but some live in tropical forests.
-The major requirements for any habitat seem to be water sources and safe sleeping places—either in tall trees or on cliff faces.
+They are found in surprisingly varied habitats and are extremely adaptable.
+These monkeys prefer semi-arid habitats, like savannas and bushlands, but some live in tropical forests and mountains.
+The major requirements for any habitat appear to be abundant water sources and safe sleeping places—either in tall trees or on cliff faces.

-Tags: Benin, Burkina Faso, DRC, Kenya, Mozambique, Rwanda, Tanzania, Uganda, Zambia, East Africa, West/Central Africa, Congo, Kilimanjaro, Regional Parc W, Cameroon
+Tags: Baboon, Benin, Burkina Faso, Cameroon, DRC, Kenya, Mozambique, Rwanda, Tanzania, Uganda, Zambia, Congo, Kilimanjaro, Regional Parc W, East Africa

 View Africa | Habitat